-The unauthorized use of small gas fired or electrical pumps, placed on the bank of the canal to pump water directly out of the canal, are prohibited.
-Anyone desirous of using such pumps for irrigation purposes must file an application with the Company for Board review.
+Any unauthorized pumping directly from the canal is prohibited.
+Anyone desirous of using a pump for irrigation purposes, provided that all requirements are met, must file an application with the Company for Board review.
 A copy of the application form is available at the Company office.
-The Company reserves the right to approve or reject any applications so filed.
+The Company reserves the right to approve or reject any applications.